naijadeveloper/maket/README.md

 The website features user authentication, profile management, item listings and ratings, messaging between sellers and buyers, search functionality, a shopping cart, media storage and PostgreSQL database management.

 The app lets you create an account and management items, you want to sell.
 Although, the feature "checkout" isn't available.
 This was a project built for the purpose of understanding the features of 'Django'.
-A 'pratice project', if you will ✌🏾
+A 'practice project', if you will ✌🏾

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" />